rudla/AtrCompiler/README.md

 ```
 RAMDISK $yx
 ```

-$8x -> 128KB , 1009 sectors in Medium Density
+ * $8x -> 128KB , 1009 sectors in Medium Density
-$2x -> 64KB (130XE), 499 sectors in Single Density
+ * $2x -> 64KB (130XE), 499 sectors in Single Density
-$4x -> 16KB (normal XL/XE) memory under ROM-OS
+ * $4x -> 16KB (normal XL/XE) memory under ROM-OS

 x ->
-If it's 1, RAMdisk will be formated after DOS will load.
+ * If it's 1, RAMdisk will be formated after DOS will load.
-If it's a 0 RAMdisk will not be formated and if it's 8, the RAMdisk will be write protected (very useful...)
+ * If it's a 0 RAMdisk will not be formated
+ * and if it's 8, the RAMdisk will be write protected